duyanhitbe/go-boilerplate/README.md

 touch .env
 ```

-Paste there env to .env file
+Paste these to your .env file

 ```
 PORT=3000